HjalmarWijk/bounded-prescience/README.md

 # bounded-prescience
-This repo contains code for the paper Shielding Atari Games with Bounded Prescience, by Mirco Giacobbe, Hosein Hasanbeig, Hjalmar Wijk and Daniel Kroening.
-In addition to replicating the experiments in the paper and the bounded prescience shield, the repo allows the creation of property-labelled versions of the standard Atari gym environments which can easily expose safety informaiton for other agents and policies.
+This repo contains code for the paper Shielding Atari Games with Bounded Prescience by Mirco Giacobbe, Hosein Hasanbeig, Hjalmar Wijk and Daniel Kroening.
+In addition to replicating the experiments in the paper and the bounded prescience shield, the repo allows the creation of property-labelled versions of the standard Atari gym environments which can expose safety information for other agents and policies.
 ## Installation
-Simply install the package using pip
+The prescience package needs to be installed through pip.
 ## Properties
 | Game         | Property       | Description                                  | Classification |
 |--------------|----------------|----------------------------------------------|----------------|